 The most important lesson in all this and from this magazine is that selling the business should be one step in a long and fruitful process.

 So many people that I see have it fixed in their mind that they want to sell their business.
 But for one thing selling may not be the best thing to do.
-And if it is the sale will not be the last step in the process, says Fisher.
+And if it is the sale will not be the last step in the process, advises the team at Hayes Knight.
 Succession is really about creating options.
 And there’s nothing so liberating as having choice.